January 16-19, 2015

 Project for Voices and Lutes: Monteverdi and Lotti.
 Julianne Baird and Richard Stone, co-directors.
-Old Audition deadline for singers December 1, 2014.
+Audition deadline for singers December 1, 2014.
 Please send bio and sound file (mp3 or mp4) of two contrasting movements in Baroque style to: firstname.lastname@example.org.
 Notification by December 15th.

+Accomodations in Philadelphia Special participant rate at the Omni Hotel of $129 per night plus room tax (15.5%).
+Reserve space with us and we'll add you to the rooming list.
 Classes will be in the Fine Arts Building at Rutgers/Camden.
 Vans will run between the hotel and Rutgers in the early morning and after the last afternoon class, a 10-minute ride.

 Extras!
 Guided walk in Historic Philadelphia, Friday, January 16, 4:30 p.m.
 Kick off the weekend with a guided walking tour of Philadelphia... '"Behind the Scenes in the 18th Century Capital" How the 1%, and the 99% lived, loved and worked in colonial America's richest city.
 Tour will be led by Ed Mauger, "America's best guide" according to USA Today.
 Also reviewed by a 7th grader: "You're not as boring as the other tour guides we've had"...
 Cost $15.